 This is a 2-day In-Person training that can be delivered internationally, as well as in Ireland.
 This advanced mediation training includes all seven modules, with film based mediation demonstrations.

-Occasionally it may be delivered as a public course and individuals can apply to participate.
+Occasionally it may be delivered as a public course for advanced mediator training.
+Individuals can apply to participate.

 Date, time and location TBC

 Organisations can book this training for their in-house mediators.